On geometrically finite degenerations I: boundaries of main hyperbolic components: Realizing admissible angled tree map

-By choosing the region of modification carefully (see Lemma 5.9 in \cite{Milnor12}), the same argument allows us to modify all aperiodic points in $\mathcal{V}$ simultaneously.
+By choosing the region of modification carefully (see \cite[Lemma 5.9]{Milnor12}), the same argument allows us to modify all strictly pre-periodic points in $\mathcal{V}$ simultaneously.
 It is easy to verify that the modified sequence realizes $f:(\mathcal{T}, \p) \rightarrow (\mathcal{T}, \p)$ and satisfies the two conditions in Proposition \ref{prop:rt}. \end{proof}